Dana White

 On the other hand, many people (including numerous fighters) are upset with Dana White and the UFC when it comes to fighter pay.

-In addition, Dana White and President Donald Trump are close friends, with White have spoken at numerous Trump campaign rally events.
+In addition, Dana White and President Donald Trump are close friends, with White having spoken at numerous Trump campaign rally events.

-Since the purchase of the UFC by TKO, White continues to serve as the President of the UFC, though he has diversified his time and interest into other ventures as well, including Power Slap.
+Since the merger of UFC and WWE into TKO Group Holdings in 2023, White serves as the CEO of the UFC, though he has diversified his time and interest into other ventures as well, including Power Slap and Zuffa Boxing.

 Methodology & Sources